FinnishCustoms-SuomenTulli/account-monitoring-system/wsdl/README.md

 ## For data users

 A new authority interface will be deployed in the aggregating application.
 The interface change applies exclusively to the new authority interface.
 No modifications will be made to the currently active authority interface.
-The introduction of the new authority interface requires that the following schemas be updated to their respective new versions:
+The introduction of the new authority interface requires that the following schemas are updated to their respective new versions:

 * fin.012: version 03 will be replaced by version 04 [fin.012.001.04](schemas/fin.012.001.04.xsd)
 * root: wsdl_root.002 will be replaced by the [aggregator.002](wsdl/aggregator.002.wsdl) schema

-All account information queries directed to data providers will henceforth be implemented in accordance with the new schema versions.
+All account information queries directed to data suppliers will henceforth be implemented in accordance with the new schema versions.
 The same message structure will also be used in future account transaction and acount balance queries.

 The difference in the new interface compared to the old one is that all query, result and status queries use the same address.
 The different message types are distinguished as separate operations within the schema.